Function Pointers with typedef - Method 2

 Where the prototype of

-should match with prototype offx()
+fx_pshould match with prototype offx()fp fx_p;

 Step 4 : Call the function using

-fx_p(); // This calls function fx()
+fx_pfx_p(); // This calls function fx()

 Step 5 : See the full program below